 Last year, Lovgren and other local fire officials were as tense as they’d ever been, due to a prolonged drought and hot spring weather.
 Fire restrictions were already in place by mid-May of 2012.

 This year is different.
-A wet April and — so far — cool May have kept fire danger down, despite the National Weather Service issuing a handful of “red flag” fire danger warnings during the course of the week.
+A wet April and — so far — cool May have kept fire danger down, despite the National Weather Service issuing a handful of “red flag” fire danger warnings over the course of the week.

-Justin Kirkland, of the Gypsum Fire Department, said those warnings often have more to do with wind than fuel moisture, so it’s not unusual to see warnings on days when other conditions aren’t conducive to wildfire.
+Justin Kirkland of the Gypsum Fire Department said those warnings often have more to do with wind than fuel moisture, so it’s not unusual to see warnings on days when other conditions aren’t conducive to wildfire.
 The day of a destructive mobile home fire in Dotsero was a red flag day, Kirkland said, and that wind made that fire far more dangerous.

-That’s why Lovgren and local fire chiefs continue to work on ways to make life less dangerous for residents who live at the edge of public lands.
+Still Lovgren and local fire chiefs continue to work on ways to make life less dangerous for residents who live at the edge of public lands.